aembke/fred.rs/README.md

 In many cases applications respond to Redis errors by logging the error, maybe waiting and reconnecting, and then trying again.
 Whether to do this often depends on [the prefix](https://github.com/redis/redis/blob/66002530466a45bce85e4930364f1b153c44840b/src/server.c#L2998-L3031) in the error message, and this interface allows callers to specify which errors should be handled this way.

 Errors that trigger this can be seen with the [on_error](https://docs.rs/fred/*/fred/client/struct.RedisClient.html#method.on_error) function.

-## Protocol Versions

-This module supports both [RESP2](https://redis.io/topics/protocol#resp-protocol-description) and [RESP3](https://github.com/antirez/RESP3/blob/master/spec.md).
-However, only Redis versions >=6.0.0 contain support for RESP3.

-RESP3 has certain advantages over RESP2.
-It supports various new data types such as sets, maps, floating point values, big numbers, etc. Additionally, it has cleaner semantics for handling out-of-band data such as publish-subscribe messages.
-However, these are largely implementation details for the client and will not affect callers.

-That being said, perhaps the most compelling reason to use RESP3 is for streaming support.
-When in RESP3 mode the server can chunk large values into smaller frames to reduce the memory footprint on the server while sending commands.

-This module supports streaming values in this manner (largely in the interest of future-proofing the interface), but it is unclear if or when the Redis server will do this, or what effect it can have on server performance.

-### Upgrade Considerations

-In most cases this library will pass Redis response values directly to callers with minimal parsing.
-However, RESP3 is semantically different from RESP2, and in some cases callers need to account for this.

-Callers should take special care when handling aggregate types like arrays and maps in particular.
-For example, your code may take a dependency on a value being an array of key/value pairs in RESP2, but after upgrading to RESP3 it may now be a map.

-Additionally, the added support for floating point values in RESP3 can result in different `RedisValue` enum variants, particularly with sorted set commands.

-In some cases RESP3 will nest aggregate types differently as well.
-For example, in RESP2 `HRANDFIELD` (with values) will return a flat array, but in RESP3 it will return a nested array. **Keep in mind that nearly every example on the Redis docs website only shows RESP2 responses.**

-In general this is only an issue for callers that use the lower level `RedisValue` enum directly.
-Callers that leverage the `FromRedis` trait to do type conversions are unlikely to notice any difference between RESP2 and RESP3.
-However, in some isolated cases (like the latter example in the paragraph above) callers will need to account for the different return types in RESP3 mode.

 ## Tests